-Antimony (Sb) based materials are regarded as promising anode materials for Li-ion batteries (LIBs) because of its high capacity, appropriate working potential, and earth abundance.
-However, the quick capacity decay due to huge volume expansion during cycling process seriously hinders its practical applications.
-Here, a nanocomposite of core@shell Sb@Sb2O3 particles anchored on 3D porous nitrogen-doped carbon (3DNC) nanosheets is synthesized by freeze drying and sintering under reducing atmosphere.
-Structural characterizations show that the developed Sb@Sb2O3/3DNC electrode renders high surface area (839.8 m2 g−1) and unique Sb–O–C bonding, both contributing to the excellent electrochemical performance.
-The initial charge and discharge specific capacities of the Sb@ Sb2O3/3DNC anode in LIB tests are 1109 mAh g−1 and 1810 mAh g−1, respectively.
-Also, it shows a charge capacity of 696.9 mAh g−1 after 500 cycles at 1 A g−1 and 458 mAh g−1 at a current density of 5 A g−1.
-Moreover, the assembled Sb@Sb2O3/3DNC‖LiNi0.6Co0.2Mn0.2O2 battery exhibits a discharge capacity of more than 100 mAh g−1 after 25 cycles at 100 mA g−1.
-The synthetic method can be extended to obtain other nanocomposite of metal and carbon materials for high-performance energy storage devices.
+Antimony (Sb) based materials are regarded as promising anode materials for Li-ion batteries (LIBs) because of the high capacity, appropriate working potential, and earth abundance of antimony.
+However, the quick capacity decay due to the huge volume expansion during the cycling process seriously hinders its practical applications.
+Here, a nanocomposite of core@shell Sb@Sb2O3 particles anchored on 3D porous nitrogen-doped carbon (3DNC) nanosheets is synthesized by freeze drying and sintering in a reducing atmosphere.
+Structural characterization shows that the developed Sb@Sb2O3/3DNC electrode has a high surface area (839.8 m2 g−1) and unique Sb–O–C bonding, both contributing to the excellent electrochemical performance.
+The initial charge and discharge specific capacities of the Sb@ Sb2O3/3DNC anode in LIB tests are 1109 mA h g−1 and 1810 mA h g−1, respectively.
+Also, it shows a charge capacity of 696.9 mA h g−1 after 500 cycles at 1 A g−1 and 458 mA h g−1 at a current density of 5 A g−1.
+Moreover, the assembled Sb@Sb2O3/3DNC‖LiNi0.6Co0.2Mn0.2O2 battery exhibits a discharge capacity of more than 100 mA h g−1 after 25 cycles at 100 mA g−1.
+The synthetic method can be extended to obtain other nanocomposites of metal and carbon materials for high-performance energy storage devices.

 - This article is part of the themed collection: Popular Advances